TrendingTechnology/cog_how_to/README.md

 > *A Cloud Opdtimized GeoTIFF (COG) is a regular GeoTIFF file, aimed at being hosted on a HTTP file server, with an internal organization that enables more efficient workflows on the cloud. **It does this by leveraging the ability of clients issuing ​HTTP GET range requests to ask for just the parts of a file they need.***

 Think about the following case: You want to analyze the [NDVI](https://de.wikipedia.org/wiki/Normalized_Difference_Vegetation_Index) of your local 1km² park by using Sentinel 2 geoTIFF imaginery.
 Sentinel 2 satellite images cover very big regions.
 In the past, you had to download the whole file (100mb +) for band 4 (red) and the whole file for band 8 (near infrared) even that in fact, you need only a small portion of the data.
 That's why COG's (cloud optimized geoTIFFs) have been invented.
-With them, we can query the specific bytes in the image.
+With them, we ask the server to only send specific bytes of the image.

 Cloud optimized geoTIFFs offer:
 - efficient imaginery data access